primus/primus/README.md

 ```

 This will store the compiled library in your current directory.
 If you want to
-save it asyncronously, you can supply the method with an callback method:
+save it asynchronously, you can supply the method with an callback method:

 ```js
 primus.save(__dirname +'/primus.js', function save(err) {